 The 2011 Mathematica One-Liner Competition

-December 1, 2011 — Christopher Carlson, Technical Communication & Strategy
+December 1, 2011 — Christopher Carlson, Senior User Interface Developer, User Interfaces

 The Mathematica One-Liner Competition at last year’s Wolfram Technology Conference was such a popular success that we did it again this year.
 As readers of this blog may recall, last year’s winning entry, submitted by Stephan Leibbrandt, was a complete, animated simulation of particles coalescing under gravitational and repulsive forces.
 This year’s winner takes advantage of the integration of Mathematica and Wolfram|Alpha that debuted in Version 8.